Protocell: Analogous Research: Fuel Cells

 In March 2014, NASA's Jet Propulsion Laboratory demonstrated a unique way to study the origins of life: fuel cells.
 Fuel cells are similar to biological cells in that electrons are also transferred to and from molecules.
 In both cases, this results in electricity and power.
 The study of fuel cells suggest that an important factor in protocell development was that the Earth provides electrical energy at the seafloor.
 "This energy could have kick-started life and could have sustained life after it arose.
 Now, we have a way of testing different materials and environments that could have helped life arise not just on Earth, but possibly on Mars, Europa and other places in the Solar System."

 Ethics, controversy, and research considerations

-Protocell research has created controversy and opposing opinions, including criticism of vague definitions of "artificial life".
-The creation of a basic unit of life is the most pressing ethical concern, although the most widespread worry about protocells is their potential threat to human health and the environment through uncontrolled replication.

-Additionally, postulation into the conditions for protocellular origins of life on Earth remain debated.
-Scientists in the field emphasize the importance of further hypothesis based experimentation over theoretical conjecture to more concretely constrain the prebiotic plausibility of different protocell morphologies, geologic conditions, and synthetic schemes.
+Protocell research has raised ethical and safety concerns.
+Perhaps the most pressing ethical question is whether creating a new form of life violates our moral intuitions against "playing God".
+The primary risk of protocell research is the creation and subsequent release of self-replicating protocells into the environment.
+These cells might wreak ecological havoc or even become pathogens for which existing life has no defense.

+Work in synthetic biology has led to debate about the line between modified natural life and artificial life and the line between life and non-life.
+There is controversy over whether any experiments so far should be considered truly artificial life.

+Experiments with protocells may continue to refine our ideas about the origin of life.
+The creation of a variety of protocell forms, in different environments and conditions and using different methods, allows scientists to actually test hypotheses about how life could have formed, rather than simply conjecturing.